advtydv/multiagentsims/information/information_asymmetry_simulation/README.md

 - Points awarded for task completion
 - Bonus points for being first in a round
 - Rankings updated each round

+### Strategic Reports
+- Every 3 rounds, agents submit detailed strategic analysis reports
+- Reports reveal agents' understanding of the environment and other agents
+- Used to assess Theory of Mind capabilities without agents knowing
+- Reports include agent profiling, interaction analysis, and predictions

 ## Output Structure